Skärmarbrink metro station

-Skärmarbrink metro station is on the line 17 and 18 of the Stockholm metro, located in Skärmarbrink, Johanneshov, Söderort.
-The station, opened on 1 October 1950, then called Hammarby until 16 April 1958, was on the first metro line opened, from Slussen south to Hökarängen via Blåsut.
+Skärmarbrink metro station is a station on lines 17 and 18 of the Stockholm Metro, located in Skärmarbrink, Johanneshov, Söderort.
+The station, opened on 1 October 1950, then called Hammarby until 16 April 1958, was on the first Metro line opened, from Slussen south to Hökarängen via Blåsut.
 On 16 April 1958, one-station extension to Hammarbyhöjden was opened.
 Skärmarbrink is connected to Hammarbydepån, a depot/garage for buses and subway trains which is located south of the station.